j4y/developerportal/pages/platforms/ios.md

 * 	<strong>faceBounds</strong>: this is a CGRect which describes the bounding box of the face.
 * 	<strong>interOcularDistance</strong>: this is the distance between the two outer eye corners in pixels.

-The emotion and expression values for the face are represented as properties of type <code>CGFloat</code> and end in Score (e.g. <code>fearScore</code>).
+The emotion, emoji, and expression values for the face are represented as properties of type <code>CGFloat</code> and end in Score (e.g. <code>fearScore</code>).
 The following tables show property names of both the emotions and the expressions supported in the <code>AFDXFace</code> object, as as well as the score property name and the range for the score.

 <table border="1" style="width:100%">
 <tr><th>Emotion</th><th>Property Name</th><th>Score Name</th><th>Range</th></tr>